mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 - How does it compare with a [majority vote approach]({{ site.baseurl }}{% link _posts/2021-10-28-Decisions-Part-2.markdown %}#majority-classifier)
 - What calibrated system outperforms others on a range of application types?
 What about all possible application types?

-There are multiple evaluation tools, but I have found that only the NIST SRE framework answers all of them.
+There is a large and fragmented range of evaluation tools to address the points above, and we will review one popular example, however, NIST SRE provides a unified approach.

 We start by looking at a few scenarios that require score calibration.
 Then we will review two types of score calibration: as probabilities and as log-likelihood ratios (llr).
-The last section introduces the NIST SRE Applied Probability of Error (APE) graph.
+The last section introduces the NIST SRE methodology via the Applied Probability of Error (APE) graph.

 A note on external source and the code used for this blog - the NIST SRE literature referred to in this blog is listed at the end.
-The source code that underpins the examples is available at https://github.com/mkffl/.
+The source code used to generate all the examples is available at https://github.com/mkffl/.
 The financial fraud use case is based on the same data generating process detailed in Part 1.
 The main recognizer is based on SVM and the competing recognizer is based on Random Forests.

 ## A. Why use calibrated scores